pythonindia/inpycon2019/cfp.md

 Take a look at the [code of conduct](/2019/code-of-conduct.html), and be mindful of it.
 The gist is, avoid using sexist language.

+**We've put together a set of detailed [best practices](https://github.com/pythonindia/junction/wiki/Speaker-best-practices) - take a look.
+It also contains links to some well written proposals from previous years.
+You can also take a look at a sample proposal outline [here](https://github.com/pythonindia/junction/wiki/Sample-Proposal-Outline).**

 ### Questions and Discussions